DavidHe1127/Mr.He_HandBook/DevOps/networking.md

 ### ephemeral-ports
 It is a range of ports your clients randomly choose one from for a connection with the server.
 By using this, client will listen on that port for any traffic coming back from connected servers.

 The range varies depending on different OS.
-For instance, Windows operating systems through Windows Server 2003 use ports 1025-5000.
-Windows Server 2008 and later versions use ports 49152-65535.
+For instance, Windows operating systems through Windows Server 2003 use ports `1025-5000`.
+Windows Server 2008 and later versions use ports `49152-65535`.

-Let's our client (your machine) initiates a `ssh` connection with a remote server.
+Let's say your client (your machine) initiates a `ssh` connection with a remote server.

 `192.168.1.102:37852 ---> 233.200.177.122:22`